Kevin James: Film

 After a cameo in 50 First Dates in 2004, James made his starring film debut in the 2005 romantic comedy Hitch, alongside Will Smith and Eva Mendes.
-In 2006, he co-starred with his Everybody Loves Raymond colleague Ray Romano in the straight-to-video comedy Grilled, and provided voice work in the animated films Monster House and Barnyard.
+In 2006, he co-starred with his Everybody Loves Raymond colleague Ray Romano in the straight-to-video comedy Grilled, and provided voice work in the animated films Monster House and Barnyard, released on July 21 and August 4, respectively, of that year.
 James co-starred with Adam Sandler in the comedies I Now Pronounce You Chuck & Larry (2007) and You Don't Mess with the Zohan (2008), and starred in the Sandler-produced comedy Paul Blart: Mall Cop (2009).
-The latter film opened as the #1 film in North America with a weekend gross of $39 million, despite overwhelmingly negative reviews, and eventually grossed $219 million from ticket and home video sales.
-James also appeared in Grown Ups, which co-starred numerous Saturday Night Live alumni and was even more universally panned, yet was highly successful at the box office.
+The latter film opened as the No. 1 film in North America with a weekend gross of $39 million, despite overwhelmingly negative reviews, and eventually grossed $219 million from ticket and home video sales.
+James also appeared in Grown Ups (2010), which co-starred numerous Saturday Night Live alumni and was even more universally panned, yet was highly successful at the box office and led to a sequel in 2013.

 In 2011, he had a lead role with Vince Vaughn in the comedy-drama The Dilemma and then with Rosario Dawson in Zookeeper, which he wrote and produced.
 James also had the lead role in the 2012 mixed martial arts comedy film Here Comes the Boom.
-He starred as well in the movie Pixels in 2015 and the following year in True Memoirs of an International Assassin, directed by Jeff Wadlow and released by Netflix on November 11, 2016.
+He again provided voice work in the first three films of the Hotel Transylvania franchise (2012–2018).
+He starred as well in the movies Little Boy and Pixels (both 2015), and the following year in True Memoirs of an International Assassin, directed by Jeff Wadlow and released by Netflix on November 11, 2016.
 In 2017, James co-starred with Adam Sandler in another Netflix film, Sandy Wexler.

 James had a lead dramatic role in the 2020 thriller film Becky.
 He starred as NFL head coach Sean Payton in the 2022 biographical film Home Team.
+Since 2024, James has mostly appeared in comedy films, including Guns Up, Playdate and Solo Mio.